uc-cdis/gen3.org/content/resources/user/cli-submission.md

 As Gen3 is considered "cloud agnostic", any or even multiple cloud resources can be configured to contain data for controlled end-user access.
 If your data is already located in the cloud, please see the following [section](#3-upload-files-to-object-storage-with-cloud-resource-command-line-interface) for considerations in the structure and permissions settings.

 End-user access to cloud resources is enabled by signed-urls with authorization checks within Gen3 to ensure valid and secure access.
-Policies within the respective cloud resources should be configured in the Gen3 Fence Microservice to allow the [Gen3 Auth Service Bot](https://github.com/uc-cdis/fence/blob/master/docs/google_architecture.md) access.
+Policies within the respective cloud resources should be configured in the Gen3 Fence Microservice to allow the Gen3 Auth Service Bot access.
+[See here for details on GCS](https://github.com/uc-cdis/fence/blob/master/docs/google_architecture.md).

 ##### AWS S3 example bucket policy for READ access:
 ```